 - Describe the process of how you (as the instructor) chose the course materials.
 Why was a particular work or creator chosen?
 How does this work fit into the broader context of your discipline?

 - Instead of requiring certain “types” of sources, discuss with students the idea of authority and expertise in your discipline, and explain how that connects to their own research.
-(For example, why might peer-reviewed research studies be necessary for this work?)

 - Talk with students about who gets to be part of the scholarly conversation(s) in your discipline, and who is left out.
 (For example, women in STEM or #BlackintheIvory)